-You don’t need perfect credit to buy a home but if there’s room for improvement then it’s definitely better to wait.
-A poor credit score could mean being refused a mortgage and even if you do secure one you’ll most definitely have a higher interest rate.
-Mortgage lenders take everything into account when determining how much to approve you for and the details of the loan.
-This includes your credit history, debt-to-income ratio, and any other loans you may be paying off such as car loans, student loans, and credit card debt.
+You don’t need perfect credit to buy a home, but if there’s room for improvement, then it’s better to wait.
+A poor credit score could mean being refused a mortgage, and even if you do secure one, you’ll most definitely have a higher interest rate.
+Mortgage lenders take everything into account when determining how much to approve you for and the loan details.
+It includes your credit history, debt-to-income ratio, and any other loans you may be paying off, such as car loans, student loans, and credit card debt.

 A prerequisite for buying a home is financial security.
-If you feel that your job may be in jeopardy then now is not a good time to buy a home.
-The reason most people go into foreclosure is that they lose their jobs and can no longer keep up with their mortgage payments.
+If you feel that your job may be in jeopardy, now is not a good time to buy a home.
+Most people go into foreclosure because they lose their jobs and can no longer keep up with their mortgage payments.
 Anyone who becomes unemployed tends to prioritize buying groceries and keeping gas in the car rather than keeping up with their monthly payments.
-Unless you feel your job is secure it’s better to put off buying a home.
+Unless you feel your job is secure, it’s better to put off buying a home.

-Any agent worthy of the name would advise you against buying a home if the market is facing a potential correction or going through one already.
-People who buy in a declining market will feel a cold sweat as their equity complete disappears as the market continues to decline.
-Buying in a falling market means that if you put 20% down on a home and the market declines by 5% you’ve now lost 25% of your investment.
+Any agent worthy of the name would advise you against buying a home if the market faces a potential correction or going through one already.
+People who buy in a declining market will feel a cold sweat as their equity completely disappears as the market continues to decline.
+Buying in a falling market means that if you put 20% down on a home and the market declines by 5%, you’ve now lost 25% of your investment.
 The only justification for buying in a declining market is when you’re speculating and predicting that the market will soon rise again.
 A good agent will generally advise against this as predicting the market is notoriously difficult and risky.

-Most importantly, you need to feel ready to buy a home.
-Becoming a homeowner comes with a lot more commitment and responsibilities than being a renter. if you don’t feel confident that now is the right time for such a huge financial and emotional commitment then it’s better to wait.
-An unconfident buyer only frustrates the buying process and in turn, makes your agent unconfident when it comes
+Most importantly, it would be best if you felt ready to buy a home.
+Becoming a homeowner comes with a lot more commitment and responsibilities than being a renter.
+If you don’t feel confident that now is the right time for such a huge financial and emotional commitment, it’s better to wait.
+An unconfident buyer only frustrates the buying process and, in turn, makes your agent unconfident when it comes.